favware/cliff-jumper/README.md

   `'true'`).
 - `--verbose` will default to `false`.

+### Merging of config file, defaults and CLI provided flags

+When you have a config file the options in the file are merged with the default options and with any other provided CLI flags.
+Which source takes highest priority depends on the type of the option.

+For `boolean` options (`bump`, `skipTag`, `firstRelease`, and `verbose`) the priority is as follows (lower means it gets lower priority):

+1. Config file
+2. CLI flags
+3. Default value

+For `string` options (`name`, `org`, `packagePath`, and `preid`) the priority is as follows (lower means it gets lower priority):

+1. CLI flags
+2. Default value
+3. Config file

 ## Buy us some doughnuts

 Favware projects are and always will be open source, even if we don't get